rmukh/ukftractography_dp/README.md

     make
     make test

 The compilation might not work with the latest version of compilers.
-The recommended versions are GCC of versions 5,6,7,8.
+The recommended are GCC of versions 5,6,7,8.
 You can install them in addition to your default system compilers if needed and specify in the cmake arguments as `-DCMAKE_C_COMPILER=gcc-V -DCMAKE_CXX_COMPILER=g++-V`, where **V** is the version number from the list of recommended ones.

 **Note** that some of the tests are broken!
 #### c) Build via Slicer ExtensionIndex build